Bigfoot Bib Report

 • End Of Prior: A read-only field that displays the last-submitted entry in a prior message created with this Form.
 Leave the web browser open to use this feature.
 The format is "Bib Number, Action, Time, "D:" Day of month, and "M#" Message number"

 Bib Number and Bib Time fields will auto-populate if you forget to add data to them.
 Mis-keying certain characters will cause the form to attempt to correct the mistake (but it is not perfect).
-A common default "fix" is "0000" in the Bib Number or Time entry boxes, or in the Entries Field below.
-Watch for this while you are entering data and fix it before clicking IN, OUT, or DROP.

-Note: Be certain to enter Time in a 24-hour format like "0006" or "00:06" (for 6 minutes after midnight), and "2350" or "23:50" (for 11:30pm).
+Note: Be certain to enter Time in a 24-hour format like "0006" or "00:06" (for 6 minutes after midnight), and "2350" or "23:50" (for 11:50pm).
 Avoid using "am" and "pm".
-Adding alpha characters will just take up space while typing, and will be removed before it is put into the Entries Field below.
-Other characters besides numbers and ":" will result in the form changing your entry, possibly in an unexpected way.
+Adding these or other characters will just take up space and will be removed before it is copied into the Entries Field below.
+Other characters besides numbers and ":" will result in the form changing your entry in an attempt to format it correctly.

 The Entries Field uses comma-separated-values.
 The Bib Record data fields are (from left to right): Bib Number, Bib Action, Action Time, Day Of Month, Aid Station (abbreviated).
-If you must edit an entry, be certain that all 5 fields exist for each entry (row), and the 5 fields are separated by a single comma.
-If you must edit data, it is probably a better choice to remove the row with "bad data" and then re-enter the data correctly using the Form Fields and buttons.
+If you must edit an entry, it is probably a better choice to remove the entire line than to edit the data directly.
+Use arrow and delete keys to remove the line with the incorrect data, then press TAB to save changes, then re-enter the correct data using Bib Number, Time and Action Buttons.

 About IN, OUT, and DROP Actions